Skip to Content

-Evidence suggests that anemia may be a major factor in cancer-related fatigue (CRF) and quality of life in cancer patients.[27,28,29] Anemia can be related to the disease itself or caused by the therapy.
+Evidence suggests that anemia may be a major factor in cancer-related fatigue (CRF) and quality of life in cancer patients.[28,29,30] Anemia can be related to the disease itself or caused by the therapy.
 Occasionally, anemia is simply a co-occurring medical finding that is related to neither the disease nor the therapy.
 Anemia is often a significant contributor to symptoms in persons with cancer.
 For individual patients, it can be difficult to discern the actual impact of anemia because there are often other problems that confound the ability to weigh the specific impact of anemia.
-The impact of anemia varies depending on factors such as the rapidity of onset, patient age, plasma-volume status, and the number and severity of comorbidities.
+The impact of anemia varies depending on factors such as:

 Numerous factors related to the moods, beliefs, attitudes, and reactions to stressors of people with cancer can also contribute to the development of chronic fatigue.
 Anxiety and depression are the most common comorbid psychiatric disorders of CRF.
 Often, fatigue is the final common pathway for a range of physical and emotional etiologies.